-- Researching Development in Practice: Mumbai Unbound (30 credits)
+- Researching Development in Practice: Mumbai Unbound OR Malaysia Emerging (30 credits)*

 - Researching Global Health and Biomedicine (30 credits)*

 The module ‘Researching Global Health and Biomedicine’ includes the opportunity to travel to Geneva, Switzerland to visit institutions and meet individuals involved in the shaping of global health politics.
-The module ‘Researching Development in Practice: Mumbai Unbound’ includes the opportunity to travel to Mumbai, India on fieldwork.
-The dissertation can include fieldwork conducted in the UK or overseas. *
+The modules ‘Researching Development in Practice: Mumbai Unbound OR Malaysia Emerging’ include the opportunity to travel to either India or Malaysia on fieldwork.
+These field trips run in alternate years and require a minimum number of students to register on the modules.
+Students taking field trip modules are responsible for paying the costs of flights, accommodation and living expenses.
+As a guide, in 2016/17, the cost of field trip to Mumbai was approximately £1,200.
+The dissertation can include fieldwork conducted in the UK or overseas.

 An upper second class honours degree or higher in a relevant subject from a UK university (or an equivalent international qualification), together with two supportive references, at least one of which must be academic.
 Relevant work experience may also be taken into account.
 Candidates are expected to have good English language ability and to meet the standard of the IELTS, or equivalent, at a level of 7.0.

 Read more about English language requirements.
 If you do not meet language or scholarly requirements it might be possible for you to undertake foundation or pre-sessional programmes that will prepare you for the masters programme.
 For more information, please contact the Admissions Office on +44 (0)20 7882 5533 or email firstname.lastname@example.org.

 It is not necessary to have a first degree in geography and we welcome applicants from different backgrounds in the arts, humanities and social sciences.